PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury turned to Asarah and lowered his voice.
 "Do you," he began again, "Have any idea how hard it is to even find a Troll?
 Weeks away from work.
 And then finding one, rendering the great big brute unconscious, having him transported here.
 Tremendous expense of time and effort and now someone has had the temerity to kill my Troll.
 I ask you, where am I going to get another Troll?
 At this hour?
 I don't have time for this!
 I don't have time for any of this!"

 He pointed at the Orc and hooked his fingers so that his hand formed a ragged, palsied, fist-like object.
-The Orc writhed in pain as inside it's body it's bones were ground together by the unspeakable, sinister forces of the Wizard's evil magic.
+The Orc writhed in pain as inside its body its bones were ground together by the unspeakable, sinister forces of the Wizard's evil magic.

 When the Orc whimpered, Dimsbury smiled.
 Then the corners of his mouth dropped and he sucked air in between his teeth.
 As he did this, the Orc's skin tightened, causing the creatures eyes to bulge out as if they were about to explode.